cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/episodes/05-what-is-in-the-data.md

 ![](fig/python_pt_plot_cms_2016_singlemuon_nanoaod.png)

-If you've chose another dataset or another, it will look different.
+If you've chosen another dataset or another file, it will look different.